-INDICATORS OF IMMEDIATE IMPACT 13/14 YEAR DATA REPORTED [†] 15/16 COMMENTS 1.
-Awareness of health and safety risk increases ses a.
-Develop a new risk awareness programme in partnership with ACC. ı ı Complete The HRAP has been developed (see page 19), future work will include effectiveness measures.
-Increase in both workers (W) and employers (E), including in priority sectors of agriculture, forestry, construction and manufacturing, reporting awareness of a 'moderate level of risk there will be a serious harm incident at my place of work in the next 12 months' 18 (ie increase in awareness of the safety risks in respondents' own workplaces).
-I 17% 8 % 15% 5% Views about the risk of serious harm in workplaces remain low and there continues to be a gap between perceptions of workers and employers.
+I. Awareness of health and safety risk increases 1.
+Awareness of health and safety risk increases a.
+Develop a new risk awareness programme in partnership with ACC.
+Increase in both workers (W) and employers (E), including in priority sectors of agriculture, forestry, construction and manufacturing, reporting awareness of a 'moderate level of risk there will be a serious harm incident at my place of work in the next 12 months18 (ie increase in awareness of the safety risks in respondents' own workplaces).
+13/14 1 1 - 14/15 - 14/15 - 17% 6% 15/16 Complete 15% 5% The HRAP has been developed (see page 21), future work will include effectiveness measures.
+Views about the risk of serious harm in workplaces remain low and there continues to be a gap between perceptions of workers and employers.
 The HRAP includes initiatives that will help to encourage understanding and improve risk management practices.
-Reduction of the gap between views of workers and employers on the level of risk there will be a serious harm incident in the next 12 months $^{\rm B}$.
-1 11% gap 10% gap
+Reduction of the gap between views of workers and employers on the level of risk there will be a serious harm incident in the next 12 months ^B .
+I 11% gap 10% gap

-Statistical significance means that a difference that is observed in survey results is unlikely to be due to chance alone.
+^{} Statistical significance means that a difference that is observed in survey results is unlikely to be due to chance alone.

 Results are presented against 'Year data reported' for consistency; for example some survey data is collected in the field over the course of a few months but reported at the end of the financial year.
-Some results (years have been shown) also have a reporting lag, meaning a result published is the latest information available in that year.
+Some results (years have been shown) also have a reporting lag, meaning a result published is the latest information available in that year. +